andrewliao11/Generative-Model-Survey/README.md

   - [Code](https://github.com/openai/improved-gan) for the paper
   - Feature matching: instead of maximizing the output of discriminator, it's trained to match the feature on an imtermediate layer of discriminator
   - Minibatch-discrimination:
-    - Motivation: because the discriminator processes each example **independently**, there is no coordination between its gradients, and thus no mechanism to tell the outputs of the generator to become more dissimilar to each other
+    - Motivation: because the discriminator processes each example **independently**, there is no coordination between its gradients, and thus no mechanism to tell the outputs of the generator to become more dissimilar to each other.
+(Prevent the generator collapse to single point)
     - Allow the discriminator to look at **multiple data examples in combination-**, and perform what we call minibatch discrimination
     - Calculate the l1-error btn each samples feature and finally concatenate the output with the sample feature
     - **Hope the generated images to be diverse** :point_right: less probability to collapse